Baseline Reference Implementation-2

 bri-2is the second "baseline reference implementation".
 The purpose of this project is to show a baseline stack using different services compared to

 bri-1, but this stack must still comply with the baseline standards and specificiations, therefore allowing interoperability with other baseline stacks.

 bri-2is still a work in progress.
-Components such as a vault/key manager, messenger, and system of record integration need to be added to make it a complete reference implementation.
+Components such as a vault/key manager and P2P messenger need to be added to make it a complete reference implementation.